jundalisay/pantrywork/content/en/home/experience.md

 # hidden = true

 # Widget title
-title = "Timeline"
+title = "The Evolution of Pantry"
 # Widget subtitle
-subtitle = "The Evolution of Pantry"
+subtitle = "A 10-year app sprint completed.
+The next 10 years is for the data science for the data from the apps"

 date_format = "02.01.2006" # Date format https://gohugo.io/functions/dateformat/#readout